The GFCF (Gluten-Free, Casein-Free) Diet for Autism Spectrum Disorders

 The Autism Research Institute (ARI) biomedical movement has focused on nutrition.
 Two ARI practictioners have created a guide, The ADHD and Autism Nutritional Supplement Handbook.

 Children with gastrointestinal problems and limited diets may not get all the nutrients they need from food.

-Some ARI practitioners recommend specific vitamins, such as B-6 and methyl B-12; minerals such as calcium, magnesium and zinc; amino acids such as taurine, carnitine and glutamine; probiotics (the healthy bacteria found in yogurt); and essential fatty acids, such as fish oil.
-Calcium, magnesium and Vitamin D are especially important for children on a casein-free diet to replace nutrients found in cow's milk.
+Some ARI practitioners recommend specific vitamins; minerals; amino acids; probiotics (the healthy bacteria found in yogurt); and essential fatty acids, such as fish oil.
+Calcium, magnesium, and Vitamin D are especially important for children on a casein-free diet to replace nutrients found in cow's milk.

 In The Autism Revolution, Dr. Martha Herbert, the Harvard Medical School neurologist, addresses possible benefits to vitamin B6, magnesium, essential fatty acids and, for sleep problems, melatonin.
 She recommends a "healthy nutrient-dense, plant-based diet, and avoiding toxins, allergens and infections."